loglux/ShutterstockImageAnalyzer/README.md

-# Image Analyzer Project
+# Shutterstock Metadata Generator Powered by AI

-This project leverages **Ollama** and AI models to analyze images and prepare metadata suitable for Shutterstock.
-The tool processes images to generate:
+This project utilizes Ollama and AI models to analyze images and automatically generate metadata tailored for Shutterstock.
+By automating the creation of descriptive text, keywords, and categories, the tool streamlines the process of preparing images for upload, saving time and reducing manual effort.

+The tool simplifies contributing high-quality images to Shutterstock or similar platforms by providing:

-1. A descriptive text for the image.
+1. A descriptive text summarizing the image.
 2. A list of keywords relevant to the image content.
-3. Appropriate categories for classification.
+3. Suggested categories for classification.

+This automation is particularly beneficial for photographers, content creators, and agencies looking to enhance their workflow and focus more on creativity rather than metadata management.

 ## Features